invisiblesheep/AssyBot/README.md

 # AssyBot
-A telegramm bot for Assembly Summer 2017, a LAN-party in Helsinki, Finland.
+A telegram bot for Assembly Summer 2017, a LAN-party in Helsinki, Finland.